Protein Design with Guided Discrete Diffusion: Infilling / NOS Guidance

 \subsection{Hyperparameter settings}

 For each guided sampling experiment with NOS, we sample using many different hyperparameter combinations in order to generate both conservative and aggressive optimization of the value function.
-The hyperparameter settings for both objectives (beta sheets and SASA) and both corruption types (NOS-D and NOS-C) are shown in \autoref{tab:nos-hypers}.
-In \autoref{tab:nos-hypers}, there is an additional hyperparameter, ``guidance layer'', which we did not discuss at length in the main text of the paper.
-This parameter dictates whether we perform guidance in the first layer of the neural network (the token embeddings), as is standard in continous diffusion models for discrete sequences, or the final layer of the neural network (the layer before the final linear head).
-In either case, we can use the same gradient descent objective and corruption process in each case and need only change the variable we propagate gradient updates to.
+The full hyperparameter settings for both objectives (beta sheets and SASA) and both corruption types (NOS-D and NOS-C) are shown in \autoref{tab:nos-hypers-full}.
+In \autoref{tab:nos-hypers-full}, there is an additional hyperparameter, ``guidance layer'', which we did not discuss at length in the main text of the paper.
+This parameter dictates whether we perform guidance in the first layer of the neural network (the token embeddings), as is standard in continuous diffusion models for discrete sequences, or the final layer of the neural network (the layer before the final linear head).
+In either case, we can use the same gradient descent objective and corruption process in each case and need only change the variable we propagate gradient updates to. \autoref{tab:nos-hypers-full} shows the hyperparameters used in the just \autoref{fig:controllability}.

-To aid intuition for the effects of each hyperparameter, we show the sample densities that result from each combination of $\lambda$ and $\eta$ when guiding in the first (\autoref{fig:kde-guidance-first}) and last (\autoref{fig:kde-guidance-last}) layer of the NOS-D and NOS-C models.
+To aid intuition for the effects of each hyperparameter, we show the sample densities that result from each combination of $\lambda$ and $\eta$ in \autoref{tab:nos-hypers-full} when guiding in the first (\autoref{fig:kde-guidance-first}) and last (\autoref{fig:kde-guidance-last}) layer of the NOS-D and NOS-C models.
 We see that the most important parameter is $\lambda$, which controls how far samples tend to move from the seeds.
 We can also observe that guiding in the first hidden state tends to perform better when sampling with NOS-C, while guiding in the final hidden state tends to perform better with NOS-D.